Sierra Curtis Neighborhood Association

 Board Member

-A Curtis Park resident with roots in Portland, Oregon, Garret Jensen is the Managing Director of Friends of the University in Sacramento.
-With a background in legislative policy, he previously served as a Legislative Director in the California State Assembly and a Consultant in the California State Senate, focusing on justice, elections, transportation, and education policy.
-His experience spans community and business development at Santa Clara University and corporate social responsibility at Ernst & Young (EY), where he worked to expand college access for underserved students.
-He holds master’s degrees in public policy and education from Stanford, with research contributions that have influenced statewide budget investments and policy changes.
-Passionate about community advocacy, he volunteers with Slow Down Sacramento and can often be spotted in Curtis Park with his partner and their German Shepherd, Dexter, on the way to coffee (and a pup-cup).
+A Curtis Park resident with roots in Portland, Oregon, Garrett Jensen is the Managing Director of Friends of the University of California in Sacramento.
+With a background in policy, he previously served as a Legislative Director in the California State Assembly and a Consultant in the California State Senate.
+His experience spans community development at Santa Clara University and corporate social responsibility at EY, where he worked to expand college access for underserved students.
+He holds master’s degrees in public policy and education from Stanford.
+Passionate about community advocacy, he volunteers with Slow Down Sacramento and can often be spotted in Curtis Park with his partner and their German Shepherd walking to coffee.

 Nicole Kite, Board Member